-- 616. Audit Problems (5).
-Pr., 45 hours in accounting, Graduate standing.
-Advanced auditing problems; current developments affecting auditing profession including auditor's liability; study of auditing problems inherent in data processing systems. - 617.
+- Advanced Auditing (5).
+Pr., AC 406, Graduate Standing.

+Advanced application of auditing procedures to practical problems with an emphasis on audit sampling.
+Includes research and presentation of cases.
+Duplicate credit will not be allowed for AC 416. - 617.
 Financial Accounting Theory (5).
 Pr., 45 hours in accounting, Graduate standing.

-Concentrated study of theories of asset valuation and income determination and the structure of financial accounting.
+Concentrated study of theories of asset valuation and income determination and the structure of financial accounting. - 619.
+Accounting Systems and Internal Control (5).
+Pr.
+IS 207 or IS 607, AC 301, Graduate standing.